nakamasato/kubernetes-training/contents/kubernetes-operator/controller-runtime/builder/README.md

 ## `For`, `Owns`, and `Watches`: Define what object to watch

-1. `For`: only one resource can be configured. (same as `Watches(&source.Kind{Type: apiType}, &handler.EnqueueRequestForObject{})`)
+1. `For`: only one resource can be configured.
+Same as
+    ```go
+    Watches(&source.Kind{Type: apiType}, &handler.EnqueueRequestForObject{})
+    ```
-1. `Owns`: Owns defines types of Objects being *generated* by the ControllerManagedBy, and configures the ControllerManagedBy to respond to create / delete / update events by **reconciling the owner object**. (same as `Watches(&source.Kind{Type: <ForType-forInput>}, &handler.EnqueueRequestForOwner{OwnerType: apiType, IsController: true})`)
+3. `Owns`: Owns defines types of Objects being *generated* by the ControllerManagedBy, and configures the ControllerManagedBy to respond to create / delete / update events by **reconciling the owner object**.
+Same as the following code:
+    ```go
+    Watches(object, handler.EnqueueRequestForOwner([...], ownerType, OnlyControllerOwner()))
+    ```
+    [EnqueueRequestForOwner](https://github.com/coderanger/controller-runtime/blob/1da1a4b89b30a7019d694b9485b594862867fe10/pkg/handler/enqueue_owner.go#L46): Extract owner object from ownerReferences and enqueue it to the queue.
-1. `Watches`: Watches exposes the lower-level ControllerManagedBy Watches functions through the builder.
+3. `Watches`: Watches exposes the lower-level ControllerManagedBy Watches functions through the builder.
 Consider using Owns or For instead of Watches directly.

 ## Convert `client.Object` to `Source`